George-Seah/horror-game/Horror Game/Library/PackageCache/com.unity.burst/Documentation~/compilation-burstcompile-assembly.md

-# Assembly level BurstCompile
+# Defining Burst options for an assembly

-Use the `BurstCompile` attribute on an assembly to set options for all Burst jobs and function-pointers within the assembly:
+Use the `[BurstCompile]` attribute on an assembly to set options for all Burst jobs and function-pointers within the assembly:

 ```c#
 [assembly: BurstCompile(CompileSynchronously = true)]